geotrev/snabbdom-transform-jsx-props/README.md

 By default, Snabbdom `jsx` pragma won't apply any prop unless you explicitly declare it in a [module object](https://github.com/snabbdom/snabbdom#modules-documentation).

-While functional, this module-driven prop signature is awkward for folks used to React-style props, which this library aims to mirror.
+While functional, this module-driven prop signature is awkward for JSX as most develoeprs expect props to be written somewhat like HTML.

 ## Performance